microsoft/fluentui-emoji/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.

 ## Open Source Notice
 Not all emojis can be open-sourced (because of trademarks).
-This list includes: the Clippy-like paperclip, national flags, technologist and video games emojis
+This list includes: the Clippy-like paperclip, national flags, technologist emojis and video game emojis